KaiWalter/rust6502/README.md

 ## learnings

 I migrated the code base from my previous [Go 6502 implementation](https://github.com/KaiWalter/go6502).
-Here is what I stumbled over in the beginning of the tranistion:
+Here is what I stumbled over in the beginning of the transition:

 ### unsigned integer overflows